Ebony D. Grace

 Ebony also has a diploma in Baking and Pastry from the Art Institute of Philadelphia.
 She and her husband live in southern New Jersey with their two dogs.

-Adam Cruz is NJSACC’s Digital Technology Director.
-He is a certified Adobe Captivate Specialist, a published author and a social networking/digital badges guru.
+Adam Cruz is NJSACC’s Chief Operating Officer.
+He is a certified Adobe Captivate Specialist, a published author and a digital technology guru.
 For many creative professionals around the world, Adam has become their “go to” guy, building social media awareness for small business owners, artists, and educators.
-In addition, Adam has facilitated various career and music related workshops to school age children throughout the state, teaching the importance of literacy, passion and drive.
+In addition, Adam has facilitated various career and music related workshops to school age children throughout the state, teaching the importance of literacy, passion and creativity.

 In 2018, he published a music business-related book, entitled “Free the Music Business: Tips & Tales from an Indie Music Nerd,” about his experience running a disco label at the turn of the millennium.